tek5030/lab_08_solution/README.md

-# lab_08_solution
-Lab 8: Visual Odometry, proposed solution
+# Lab 8: Visual Odometry, proposed solution
+This is our proposed solution for lab 8 in TEK5030.

+Please see the lab guide at https://github.uio.no/tek5030/lab_08.